EDitorial ± 6-Oct-2024

 (visited 06-Oct-2024)

 My plan, post Barnby, was to park in Beccles and stroll to the other to-do destination half a mile away.
-What I hadn't appreciated was the steep ascent from the Waveney Meadow car park on Puddingmoor (yes, near that sweet wall) to Ballygate and the subsequent many hundred yards past Hungate Lane, along London Road and left on Peddars Lane.
+What I hadn't appreciated was the steep ascent from the Waveney Meadow car park on Puddingmoor (yes, near that sweet wall) to Ballygate and the many hundred subsequent yards past Hungate Lane, along London Road and left on Peddars Lane.
 Did my mum bring any water?
 Did I?
-Nope.
+Not as such.
 Was mightly glad to hit Ingate and cease our weary gait at Laurels End.

 On that same bank holiday cycle trip we'd eventually caught the train back from lovely Lowestoft.
 Coming through Beccles, I felt a bit like William Shatner wiping the plane window in that Twilight Zone episode: nothing on the wing this time but heck, isn't that a wall out there?